 Minibus Drivers: If you are over 25 years of age and have a valid driving licence you could volunteer to drive one of our three minibuses.
 We have a number of regular weekly routes together with requests for day trips and outings and are always keen to recruit reliable volunteers who would be willing to help take groups out.
 Full training on the use of disability equipment will be given.
 Please note, drivers must have a D1 category on their licence to be able to drive our minibuses,

 Escorts: Our escorts are people who may not wish to drive but who are happy to go out on the minibuses and assist passengers climbing on and off the bus and walking clients to and from their front doors.
 They may also be asked to assist with passenger safety by fastening seatbelts, helping to operate the tail lift and securing wheelchair passengers on board the buses.
 Full training will be given.

 Medical Car Service Drivers: Volunteers who use their own cars to take people to and from a variety of medical appointments, including visits to local hospitals, doctor’s surgeries, dentists, opticians etc.

-We are a ‘not for profit’, charitable organisation and as such rely heavily on fundraising, donations and legacies to enable us to continue providing the excellent and vital service which we provide to our local elderly residents.
+We are a ‘not for profit’, charitable organisation and, as such, rely totally on fundraising, donations and legacies to enable us to continue providing vital services to our local elderly residents.

-If you feel you could help us financially in this way, please contact our Treasurer, David Robinson (Tel: 07747 773439) who will be happy to give you details on ways to make donations.
+If you feel you could help us financially in this way, please contact our Chairman, Julie Langdon (Tel 01435 866960), who will be happy to give you details on how to make a donation.